AckerlyXu/heima/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

     $subnetName = "mySubNet"
     ```

-    First, validate if you can migrate the cloud service using the following command:
+    First, validate if you can migrate the virtual network using the following command:

     ```powershell
     $validate = Move-AzureService -Validate -ServiceName $serviceName `